KnugiHK/WhatsApp-Chat-Exporter/README.md

 ![License MIT](https://img.shields.io/pypi/l/whatsapp-chat-exporter)
 [![Python](https://img.shields.io/pypi/pyversions/Whatsapp-Chat-Exporter)](https://pypi.org/project/Whatsapp-Chat-Exporter/)

 A customizable Android and iPhone Whatsapp database parser that will give you the history of your Whatsapp conversations in HTML and JSON.
+Inspired by [Telegram Chat Export Tool](https://telegram.org/blog/export-and-more).
 **If you plan to uninstall WhatsApp or delete your WhatsApp account, please make a backup of your WhatsApp database.
 You may want to use this exporter again on the same database in the future as the exporter develops**

 # Usage